Hamu111268/ORA_final_project/README.md

 and will tend to determine action by what it learned at the end.

 ## Experiment
+* Reason to use duration : All taxis go forward with a step representing a duration, and if all the passengers arrive at their destinations, an episode is completed.
+A shorter episode time means better performance, because the wating time of all passengers will be less.
 ### Hyperparameter

 | Name                   | Value |